lmco/hoppr-cop/README.md

 ## Use as Python Library

-This library can also be used programmatically, here is an example of interacting with the combined scanner from pyton code.
+This library can also be used programmatically, here is an example of interacting with the combined scanner from python code.
 ```python
 from pathlib import Path